 In less than 30 minutes, reproduce an authentic restaurant quality Pakistani Karahi Chicken Recipe at home.
-This low carb Keto chicken recipe is a breeze to make and is also a Pressure cooker, Instant Pot Gem, or stovetop recipe, which makes it extremely versatile.
+This low carb Keto chicken recipe is a breeze to make and is also an Instant Pot or stovetop recipe, which makes it extremely versatile.

 The first thing I want to do is to thank Saira Ahmad for not only sharing her mother’s Pakistani Karahi chicken recipe with all of us, but also putting up with me when I first completely screwed it up.
 As it happens I ended up making a delicious Dry Chicken curry recipe with it, but I was aiming to replicate her traditional recipe.